aloisdeniel/fountain/README.md

 This project stands on the shoulders of giants, with the intention of reducing boilerplate, being minimalist and simple at its core.

-* [Redux](https://pub.dev/packages/redux) for the functional update cycle and general principles with the purpose of having less boilerplate by being more opiniated.
+* [Redux](https://pub.dev/packages/redux) for the functional update cycle and general principles, with the purpose of having less boilerplate by being a bit more opiniated.
 * [Express](https://expressjs.com/) | [Koa](https://koajs.com/) for their composability and modularity thanks to middlewares.
 * [Bloc](https://pub.dev/packages/bloc) for its use of Streams.
 * [Provider](https://pub.dev/documentation/provider/latest/provider/SelectContext.html) for its `select` method.

 ### How is it different from other popular solutions ?

-* [Provider](https://pub.dev/packages/provider) : Fountain is a lot more opiniated than Provider, and thus Provider is a more general purpose tool.
-It is often used in combination with a `ChangeNotifier` to create a simple solution.
+* [Provider](https://pub.dev/packages/provider) : Fountain is more opiniated than Provider, and thus Provider is a more general purpose tool.
+Provider is often used in combination with a `ChangeNotifier` to create a simple state management solution.
-* [Redux](https://pub.dev/packages/flutter_redux) : Fountain has the same overall philosophy than Redux with `Thunks` but brings less boilerplate when dealing with asynchronous with `ApplicationAction`s logic by using `Stream`s.
-Fountain also brings the middleware concept.
+* [Redux](https://pub.dev/packages/flutter_redux) : Fountain has the same overall philosophy than Redux with `Thunks` but brings less boilerplate when dealing with asynchronous logic with `ApplicationAction`s logic by using `Stream`s.
+Fountain also brings the middleware concepts.
 * [Bloc](https://pub.dev/packages/flutter_bloc) : Fountain use a global state instead of various `Blocs`.
 We believe it is important since there's a lot of areas which need to be aware of another part of your app logic.
-With a global state, each state update can be verified so that it does not break another part of the application.
+This makes also persistence, testability easier to deal with.